LLNL/Silo/docs/Chapter2-Section8.md

 `nd` | Number of dimensions of the component.
 `count` | An array of length nd containing the length of the component in each of its dimensions.

+#### Returned value:
+DBWriteComponent returns zero on success and -1 on failure.
 ### `DBWriteObject()` - Write an object into a Silo file.

 #### C Signature